mr-nart/Kingmaker/Quests/The Pitaxian Spy.md

 	 - **Lander's Party:**
 		 - [[Lander Lebeda|Lander]] + [[Tartuccio]] + [[Valerie]] + [[Jaethal]] + [[Harrim]]

+## Tartuk
+- On the 5th of Pharast, came across Tartuccio who had disguised himself as a purple kobold, was trying to use the kobolds for some unclear nefarious purpose?
+	- something to do with some kind of ritual involving the First World/Fey? using two magical wooden sticks?
+	- we captured him and have his journal
+		- makes mention of some kind of patron?
+- Lander and Valerie were being held captive in the [[Kobold Warrens]] -- where are the others?

 # Relevant Sessions
 ```dataview
 LIST FROM "Sessions"